NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week3/week3-notes.md

   (Pay-as-you-go model)

 **Load Balancing** - Distributing workload across multiple servers or data centres, network links, central processing units, disk drives, on the cloud.
 Efficiently Distributing Incoming Network Traffic Across a Group of Backend Servers

+## Software as a Service (SAAS)

+Running an application on the cloud targeted for the end user e.g. GDrive, Gmail etc

+## Platform as a Service (PAAS)

+Application developers looking to work on coding there application e.g. google app engine

+## Infrastructure as a Service (IAAS)

+Virtual machines running in the cloud e.g. amazon EC2